Atrix256/RandomCode/WebGLPBR/Readme.txt

 * be able to render multiple spheres at different locations (per object matrices?), then PBR time
+ * put them in the grid like in the demo

+* TODO's!

 * Make a PBR renderer in WebGL:
  * https://learnopengl.com/#!PBR/Theory

 * put something meaningful in the debug panel that actually works, whenever it makes sense to.